bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Sjors: 00:24:09

-Yeah, I mean there's one other option, which is that you just don't get billions of users, you only get a few tens of millions of users, in which case, you know, Bitcoin would not be the global reserve currency, but it might be the global international trade currency or something like that.
+I mean there's one other option, which is that you just don't get billions of users, you only get a few tens of millions of users, in which case, you know, Bitcoin would not be the global reserve currency, but it might be the global international trade currency or something like that.
 In that case, you know, we don't need too many massive technological breakthroughs because it'll work.

 Aaron: 00:24:31

-Right.
 So in that, so in that vision, Bitcoin is kind of the currency you use when the other things don't work.
 You would usually just use PayPal, except if you want to buy drugs.

 Sjors: 00:24:42

-Yeah, or maybe slightly better than that.
+Maybe slightly better than that.
 Maybe it is the preferred currency if you're doing international trade, say outside, you know, from Europe to America or something like that.
 But I don't know if that's even likely.
 I mean, that is an option.